Aliases for KIR2DL5A Gene

 GeneCards Summary for KIR2DL5A Gene

-KIR2DL5A (Killer Cell Immunoglobulin-Like Receptor, Two Domains, Long Cytoplasmic Tail, 5A) is a Protein Coding gene.
-Diseases associated with KIR2DL5A include recurrent respiratory papillomatosis and hematopoietic stem cell transplantation.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response Role of DAP12 receptors in NK cells.
+KIR2DL5A (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Long Cytoplasmic Tail 5A) is a Protein Coding gene.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Allograft rejection.